 A Bit about Whole Grains

 Finally, it is important to get some of your carbohydrate intake from whole grains.
 Some of these foods are included above, but it is important for dieters to understand just how important whole grains are.
-Too often these are labeled as bad carbs because they are found in bread and cereal, but the truth is, you must look at what has been done to the grain during its journey to your table.
+Too often these are labelled as bad carbs because they are found in bread and cereal, but the truth is, you must look at what has been done to the grain during its journey to your table.

 Healthy whole grain choices to include in your diet if you are trying to shed pounds include brown rice, buckwheat, wild rice, whole oats, millet, and quinoa.
-A half cup of cooked quinoa contains a little more than 100 calories and 20 grams of carbs.
+A half-cup of cooked quinoa contains a little more than 100 calories and 20 grams of carbs.
 It is a complete protein, which means it contains all nine of the essential amino acids.
 These help build and repair muscle, which is especially important for weight loss.

 I know what it is like to struggle with weight loss and feel lost in the world of “good food and bad food.”
 Understanding what it is that makes a food beneficial to our health can go a long way in the journey toward a healthy weight.
 What carbs do you plan to eat today?